top of page

 Investors in People (IiP) has been established since 1991, originally owned by the UK Government and now a Community Interest Company, provides the standard for best practice people management, which is a great framework to ensure that an organisation achieves success through the focus on developing its people.
 Having implemented this framework in two organisations I saw first hand the positive impact this has on the culture, employee wellbeing and business success.

-The introduction of the new ISO 45003 is also a great addition to this movement as previously there was a lack of psychosocial risks evaluation programs and many businesses have seen this approaching psychological safety as too complicated.
+The introduction of ISO 45003 is also a great addition to this movement as previously there was a lack of psychosocial risks evaluation programs and many businesses have seen this approaching psychological safety as too complicated.
 However the new standard has a clear structure to enable employers to practically cultivate a psychologically safe working environment.

 Strategically integrating psychological safety as part of your CSR policy